URCF/urcf_workshops/python_programming/02-numpy.md

 The data sets are stored in **comma-separated values** (CSV) format:

-- each row holds information for a single patient,
+- Each row holds information for a single patient.
-- columns represent successive days.
+- Columns represent successive days.

 The first three rows of our first file look like this: